Chris1221/tll/README.md

     `["array", "new", 10]` creates an array of 10 elements, while other instructions get and set particular array elements by index.

+    - I made the `do_array` function.
+I'm not sure how to approach the second part though.
+Should I add another argument to specify the index?
+Or put the variable onto the list like the stack?

 2. Add a `while` loop to TLL.

 3. The `"repeat"` instruction runs some other instruction(s) several times,